non-det-alle/elora-docker/README.md

-# ELoRa: A end-to-end LoRaWAN emulator for the ChirpStack network server #
+# ELoRa: An end-to-end LoRaWAN emulator for the ChirpStack network server #

 This is a traffic emulator for the [Chirpstack server stack](https://www.chirpstack.io/ "ChirpStack, open-source LoRaWAN® Network Server").